KnpLabs/KnpMenuBundle/README.markdown

         );
     )

 That's it!
-Other than a few templating helpers (explained next), the `MenuBundle` is a standalone PHP 5.3 library and can be used as soon as Symfony2's class autoloader is aware of it (this was just accomplished above).
+Other than a few templating helpers, the `MenuBundle` is a standalone PHP 5.3 library and can be used as soon as Symfony2's class autoloader is aware of it (this was just accomplished above).